dustinpfister/blog_posts/_posts/js-javascript-scope.md

 ## 5 - Apply what you have learned and start making some examples

-So do not just take my word for it, and do not stop by just reading this one post on javScript varavle scope and thing that you are up to speed with anything.
+So do not just take my word for it, and do not stop by just reading this one post on javScript variable scope and thing that you are up to speed with anything.
 The best way to learn javaScript is by doing, just start coding some of your own projects.
-Whatever that might really be may be up to you the reader, but maybe in this section I cen get you started by some examples of putting javaScript variable scope to use.
+Whatever that might really be may be up to you the reader, but maybe in this section I can get you started by some examples of putting javaScript variable scope to use.

 ### 5.1 - Start out with something simple that just moves a point object